anywhichway/lmdb-cluster/README.md

 This is ALPHA software.
 Full unit tests not yet in place.
 API may change.
 Not functionally complete.

+See also:

+[LMDB Query](https://github.com/anywhichway/lmdb-query) - A higher level query mechanism for LMDB supporting functional, declarative and RegExp filters without the overhead of an entire database wrapper.

+[LMDB IndexedDB](https://github.com/anywhichway/lmdb-indexeddb) - An IndexedDB wrapper for LMDB that supports the full IndexedDB API.

 # Installation

 ```